TheFakeLorLyons/LLFolio/README.md

 This repository contains the code that lays out my present-day coding autobiography.

-It isn't too long yet because I am still relatively early on in my journey; but I am very excited about the progress that I have already made as a programmer and I am excited to learn more and improve every day.
+I am proud about the progress that I have already made as a programmer and I am happy to have the opportunity to share my work with you.
 This website is visible at https://www.lorelailyons.me.
 In this codebase, I removed configuration files and assets that are contained in the full codebase.
 For anyone interested, you can reach out via my site's contact section, and I would be happy to talk about any of my work now or moving forward.